© 2026 Kansas City Public Radio

 As other options drop off, it’s increasingly likely that the Kansas City Royals will stay in Kansas City, Missouri.

-On Wednesday, the Clay County Commission pulled out of talks with the team over a Northland ballpark.
+On Wednesday, the Clay County Commission said they pulled out of talks for an April ballot question over a Northland ballpark.
 Just two days before, the Royals officially scratched a much-discussed site on the old Sprint World Headquarters grounds in Overland Park.

 For years, the Royals weighed building a new stadium on sparsely used industrial tracts in North Kansas City.
 But the team missed Clay County’s deadline to commit to a formal proposal in time for a public vote in April.

 “The Royals elected not to accept the County’s proposal within that timeframe,” the Clay County Commission wrote in a statement.
-Clay County Commissioners declared the county out of the ballpark race.
+Clay County Commissioners also cast doubt on future talks.

 “The County did not and will not engage in a bidding competition with other jurisdictions.
 Our focus remains on achieving fair, responsible, and mutually beneficial agreements for our residents and for any businesses seeking to invest in Clay County,” commissioners wrote.